 Password Checkup stored in Google Password Manager

-The passwords created by Google or you, that are saved in the Google Password manager, are not permanently going to meet the requirements of a high degree of complexity, with the enhancement in hacking technologies, eventually, they become susceptible in some point of time in future, thus Google has launched Password Check tool.
-We can use this, time to time to analyse all passwords that are saved using Google smart lock or manually by us in Google Manager.
+The passwords created by Google or you, that are saved in the Google Password manager, are not permanently going to meet the requirements of a high degree of complexity, with the enhancement in hacking technologies, eventually, they become susceptible at some point in time in the future, thus Google has launched Password Check tool.
+We can use this, from time to time to analyze all passwords that are saved using Google smart lock or manually by us in Google Manager.

-This security tool checks the entire database of our password save through Google chrome and inform you of the strength of stored passwords.
+This security tool checks the entire database of our passwords saved through Google chrome and informs you of the strength of stored passwords.

 It checks them against:

-Compromised Password: It means the accounts on your Google password manager uses passwords which were exposed in a third-party data breach.
+Compromised Password: It means the accounts on your Google password manager use passwords that were exposed in a third-party data breach.
 Change these passwords immediately to keep your accounts safe.